sitewards/headless-magento2-resources/README.md

 ### What is this?

-It's a list of material about consuming Magento 2 in another application, for example a single page web application, progressive web app or even mobile application
+It's a list of material about consuming Magento 2 in another application, for example a single page web application, progressive eb app or even mobile application

 ### What is Magento 2